Project-Zomboid-Community-Modding/PZNS/README.md

 All functions in PZNS will have working examples for modders to follow so that they create and spawn their own npc creations in-game.

 ## __**HELP WANTED AND NEEDED**__
 - UI Window for inventory transfers
 - UI Window for inspecting NPCs.
 - UI Window for group management (currently it is all done via context menu).
-- Main Menu Options (Debug Mode Toggle and key bindings).
+- Main Menu Options or Sandbox Options (Debug Mode Toggle and key bindings).
 - More NPC Actions
 - More NPC Orders
 - More NPC Jobs
 - Preset Speech texts for NPCs *(Low priority)*
 - Resolving more issues as they become known... (too much unknown at this point).

 ## __**HOW IS THIS DIFFERENT FROM SS AND OTHER NPC MODS?**__
 - **Rewrote the entire data management process; the overall performance improved in the current state (as of July 4th, 2023) is about 10x-30x better than SS.**